 If you are an event organizer, please read the section

 How to accommodate me below.
-Neither of my disabilities is curable, so the information provided here has no expiry date.
+My disabilities are not curable, so the information provided here has no expiry date.

-If you are curious to know more about my disabilities, you may read this.
+If you are curious to know more about the nature of my disabilities, you may read this.
 Please do not abuse the trust I have placed in you by sharing this information here.
 Thank you.

 If you would like to learn more about how to be consistently welcoming to people with disabilities, I recommend the terrific pamphlet on Disability Etiquette by the United Spinal Association of America.
 You might also be interested to read Hidden Disability and an Academic Career by Elaine M. Beretz and an editorial I wrote on disability in academia for the APS CSWP/COM Gazette, Spring 2012.